MalikaIhle/ProvisioningDataCombination/README.md

 ## Simulation Analyses Coordination Iceberg

-processing the simulations from the code above on a high power computing server (Iceberg) and summarizing the results of a 1000 run per simulations
+processing the simulations from the code above on a high power computing server (Iceberg) and summarizing the results of a 1000 run per simulation

 ## Coordination Data Analyses